 4) The ramp angle should be low

 Don’t set your ramp up on too steep a gradient, the steeper the ramp, the greater the likelihood of the vehicle coming back down or falling off either side is increased.
+In line with EU guidelines, the maximum recommended gradient for loading is 1:33, all of our ramps are built with this in mind.
+If you are loading items with low ground clearance you will require a smoother gradient.
 Make sure the van or truck is on a surface that’s lower than the one that the vehicle is being loaded from (ie. the pavement) so that the ramp will be fairly level.